4wuyan/stemformatics-pyramid/README.md

 and *pylons.tmpl\_context* in [this page](https://docs.pylonsproject.org/projects/pyramid_cookbook/en/latest/pylons/request.html)),
 which means attributes set by different controller actions do not interfere with each other.

-Potentially, there might be 2 risks if we simply use a global empty class as a container to mimic the behaviours of `c`:
+That means we shouldn't simply use a global empty class as a container to mimic the behaviours of `c` in Pyramid.
+Potentially, there might be 2 risks:

 1. If a request invokes an action that modifies some attribute of `c`, say, `c.some_attr`, then `c.some_attr` will not be reset to default as it should in Pylons, which might affect the behaviour of upcoming requests.